-Three years after the original "Danger Man" series concluded, it was revamped and continued in a longer format.
+Two years after the original "Danger Man" series concluded, it was revamped and retconned.
+The series returned in a longer format.
 (1 hour/episode instead of 30 minutes).
-John Drake was now a Special Security...
+John Drake was now...
 See full summary »

-Three years after the original "Danger Man" series concluded, it was revamped and continued in a longer format.
+Two years after the original "Danger Man" series concluded, it was revamped and retconned.
+The series returned in a longer format.
 (1 hour/episode instead of 30 minutes).
-John Drake was now a Special Security Agent for MI9, getting his exotic assignments exclusively from Her Majesty's Secret Service.
-This version of the series introduced far more Bond-like gadgets, from exploding tie-pins to tape-recording shavers, and emphasized fast action.
+John Drake was now an agent for MI9, getting exotic assignments exclusively from Her Majesty's Secret Service as an agent of M9.
+This version of the series introduced several Bond-like gadgets, including a tape-recording shaver, as well as a lighter with a camera hidden inside.
 Written by

 Marg Baskin <email@example.com>